cpfaff/mspm/README.md

 The function creates the folder of your choice and inside of it a new R file called `manage_projects.R`.
 Using this file as basis you can now start managing your projects inside the folder.
 The file has some example content which helps you getting started.
-Make sure that you set the working directory to the new projects folder when working within the `manage_projects.R` file.
+Open the file and make sure that you set the working directory to the new projects folder when working.

 ```r
 r_projects
 └── manage_projects.R
 ```

+#### From an R-studio

+You can also use R-Studio to setup your new project management.
+Just click on

+* File > New Project > New Directory

 ### Create a new project